datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 --- type:RStudioMultipleChoiceExercise xp:50 skills:1 key:8aee5ae535
 ## Question 6
-<strong>Follow the instructions in the console to open the `R Markdown file` that corresponds to this exercise.</strong>
+<strong>Follow the directions in the console to open the `R Markdown file`.</strong>

 You can use the RStudio platform just like you would on your home computer.

-<strong>Follow the instructions in the markdown file to answer the multiple choice question below.<strong>
+<strong>The markdown file contains the instuctions to answer the multiple choice question below.<strong>

-6. Which of the following statements is true?
+Q6.
+Which of the following statements is true?

 *** =instructions
 - Every year there are more girls born than boys.